ashutoshmjain/gita/src/mathuraChap01.md

 The epitome of India's contemporaneous knowledge hubs, `Mathura`, was in free blood-bath.
 In today's parlance, it would be as if someone killed en-masse at Google campus.
 Hundreds of knowledge bearers left dead.
 Not even their wives were spared.
 Even children didn't get a plea for mercy.

 Only `Bramh-rishi` himself, and wife of `Śakti Muni — Adrushyanti`, survived the massacre.
 She was carrying yet to be born `Parāśara` — maybe two months into her pregnancy.
 The young widow couldn't even announce her motherhood before the fear and curse gripped the congregation.... and entire `Mathura`.
 A dark night swept her massive wings across the main city and adjoining villages.
 A part of `Bramh-rishi` saw himself at the epicenter of such ill eruption.
-He couldn't help thinking he must have incurred a foundational mistake to warrent such backlash, maybe unknowingly!
+He couldn't help thinking he must have incurred a foundational mistake to warrent such a backlash, maybe unknowingly!

 Saddened to the core, and unaware that the young widow was carrying, `Vaśiṣṭha` tried to end his life.
 He miraculously survived multiple attempts.
 Probably Gods wanted to extend his life to ensure unborn `Parāśara` got a chance at life.